Safely Eating Wild Game

 - Bullet Fragmentation Study: Supplementary Data

 This is an important issue that will continue to be investigated.
-For a more comprehensive review of lead poisoning go to Wisconsin Department of Health Services
+For a more comprehensive review of lead poisoning, go to the Wisconsin Department of Health Services